 In the tax year following that in which the personal income tax rate is reduced to 5.0%, the charitable deduction, which was in effect for tax year 2000 but subsequently suspended, will be restored.
+Interest on obligations of the United States and of the Commonwealth and its political subdivisions is exempt from taxation.

-The following table shows the Department of Revenue's estimated impacts of the state income tax rate reductions described above in fiscal years 2013 through 2018, inclusive.
+The following table shows the Department of Revenue's estimated impacts of the state income tax rate reductions described above in fiscal years 2013 through 2017, inclusive.